aJns/latex-base/README.md

-# latex-base
+# Latex templates

-A latex config for academic texts.
+A repo to collect all the various latex templates I create